buildbreakdo/EmojiOne-archive/README.md

 [![NPM Stats](https://nodei.co/npm/emoji-cc.png?downloads=true)](https://npmjs.org/package/emoji-cc)

 ### Usage
-Selective import and lazy loading are ideal, total size for all emoji is around 3Mb, making it less than ideal to include something like `emoji.css` on a client bundle.
+Selective import and lazy loading are ideal, total size for all emoji is around 3Mb, making it less than ideal to include something like `emoji.css` in a client bundle.

 #### HTML
 Copy `./svg` into the `/public` directory.